 • Use clear and concise language: It’s also important to use clear and concise language when documenting.
 Avoid using medical jargon or abbreviations that may be difficult for others to understand.

-• Record all telephone calls made, the reason for the call, to whom you spoke, any order or reference id numbers and details that may help another person to follow up on the results of the call(s).
+• Record all telephone calls made, the reason for the call, to whom you spoke, any order or reference ID numbers, and details that may help another person to follow up on the results of the call(s).

 Conclusion